If an illiterate is told that electricity is a good thing, but is never taught that it can electrocute him, he’s in a worse off state.

 Then Jesus said to his disciples, “If anyone wants to come with me, he must forget self, carry his cross, and follow me.

 Troubles are part of your job description as a Christian.
 As a matter of fact, a trouble-free Christian life is very suspicious.
 The devil only stops troubling you when you’re already obstinate in sin.

 Even Jesus was tempted by the devil and offered a life without suffering, yet He bore the cross, and He suffered much.
 Some people believe that Jesus suffered and so we do not have to suffer anymore.
 On the contrary, it is because Jesus suffered that we have to suffer.
 The cross is our mark; proof that we are Christ’s.

 St. Paul made that very clear when he said:

 Since we are his children, we will possess the blessings he keeps for his people, and we will also possess with Christ what God has kept for him; for if we share Christ’s suffering, we will also share his glory.
 I consider that what we suffer at this present time cannot be compared at all with the glory that is going to be revealed to us.

 – Romans 8:17-18

 In this verse, we see the conditional conjunction “if”.
-So, if we don’t share in Christ’s suffering, we will also NOT share in his glory.
+So, if we don’t share in Christ’s suffering, we will also NOT share in His glory.
 We do not share in Christ’s suffering by just professing Christ; we must actually suffer for him.
-Interestingly, our suffering is also part of the redemptive work of Christ.
-Yes, they are; for it is written:
+Interestingly, our sufferings are also part of the redemptive work of Christ.
+Yes, they are, for it is written:

 And now I am happy about my sufferings for you, for by means of my physical sufferings I am helping to complete what still remains of Christ’s sufferings on behalf of his body, the church.